thought-graveyard/thought-graveyard/README.md

 > Note: running these tests requires the databse to be cleared to ensure that the functionality can be tested correctly.
 > In some cases, you may have to re-run `flask stamp head` and below to run the application normally after urnning these tests

-The project includes both unit tests and Selenium browser tests to ensure functionality works as expected.
+The project includes both unit tests to ensure functionality works as expected.

 ### Running Tests